-Judge Power-Forde, in her partly Dissenting Opinion, also departed from the rationale proposed by the majority for distinguishing between the applicant in the present matter and those in Colombani and Others v.
-France [ECHR] (2002) 51279/99.
-She opined that according to her, the majority should have affirmed the applicability of the principles laid down by the Court in Colombani and Others v.
-France [ECHR] (2002) 51279/99, i.e., criminal offences for insulting the Heads of State do confer a special legal status on them which “shields them from criticism solely on account of their function or status, irrespective of whether the criticism is warranted” and which, by their very existence, “inhibit and undermine freedom of expression without meeting any “pressing social need” that was capable of justifying such a restriction” [Partly Dissenting Opinion of Judge Power-Forde citing Colombani and Others v.
+Judge Power-Forde, in her partly Dissenting Opinion, also departed from the rationale proposed by the majority for distinguishing between the applicant in the present matter and those in Colombani.
+She opined that the majority should have affirmed the applicability of the principles laid down by the Court in Colombani, that is, criminal offences for insulting the Heads of State do confer a special legal status on them which “shields them from criticism solely on account of their function or status, irrespective of whether the criticism is warranted” and which, by their very existence, “inhibit and undermine freedom of expression without meeting any “pressing social need” that was capable of justifying such a restriction” [Partly Dissenting Opinion of Judge Power-Forde citing Colombani and Others v.
 France [ECHR] (2002) 51279/99, pp. 16].
 She also reiterated that such a privilege is irreconcilable with practices and conceptions in modern political societies as the privilege exceeds the limits of what is necessary for the objective of maintaining friendly relations with Heads of other States to be attained.
 Judge Yudkivska issued a declaration explaining that she too disagreed with the majority on their decision to hold the finding of a violation as just satisfaction in the present matter for the same reasons as those expressed by Judge Power-Forde in her partly Dissenting Opinion.

 Partly Dissenting Opinion of Judge Pejchal

 As per the partly Dissenting Opinion of Judge Pejchal, the complaint lodged by the applicant should have been declared inadmissible due to the absence of significant disadvantage.
 He stated that as per paragraph 80 of the Explanatory Report to Protocol No. 14 of the Convention, there are two important elements constituting the new admissibility criterion – “a significant disadvantage suffered” (main element) and “its openness to interpretation” (additional element).
 He added that while all considerations made by the Court must take account of the significant disadvantage suffered by the applicant, and that any considerations made by the Court are tantamount to interpretation of the Convention, the interpretation must operationalize within the limits of international law.
-According to him, though generally the facts of the present matter may be adjudicated as being a violation of Article 10 of the Convention, it is not for the Court to indulge in a “philosophical disputation” [Partly Dissenting Opinion of Judge Pejchal, pp. 18] about whether a right has been violated.
-The role of the Court, as per Judge Pejchal, is to render an individual decision on an alleged violation, which is inclusive of an individual decision on whether the applicant has suffered a significant disadvantage.
+According to him, though generally the facts of the present matter may be adjudicated as being a violation of Article 10 of the Convention, it was not for the Court to indulge in a “philosophical disputation” [Partly Dissenting Opinion of Judge Pejchal, pp. 18] about whether a right has been violated.
+The role of the Court, as per Judge Pejchal, was to render an individual decision on an alleged violation, which was inclusive of an individual decision on whether the applicant has suffered a significant disadvantage.
 Judge Pejchal concluded that the suspended fine of 30 euros (EUR) could not be considered to be a “significant disadvantage” as per the “ordinary meaning” of the term, and that in his opinion, Eon had suffered no significant disadvantage for the complaint to be admissible.

 Direction: